 [Tips: use a knitting needle or something pointy but blunt to push the corner from the inside.]

+- a.
 Pin the un-sewn long edges together and topstitch near the edge.
 Put a little attention when sewing it, since the hem is a little curvy due to the A-line skirt construction, you might have to stretch the new fabric a little so that it follows the curve and matches the length of the hem.

+b.
 Topstitch around the edges and finish off with a centerline.

-Insert the denim belt ends into the rings, fold 1″ and sew 2 lines across to hold the rings in place.
+- Insert the denim belt ends into the rings, fold 1″ and sew 2 lines across to hold the rings in place.

 If you find sewing this thick pile of fabric is difficult, try the following method that I have mentioned in the denim skirt tutorial.
 There is a photo to show how to do it too.

 “When you are about to sew a thick pile of fabric, with the needle down and presser foot up, insert the cardboard behind the needle.
 Drop the foot and continue sewing.
 Sewing from thick to thin layer fabric has a lesser problem, if needed, just place the cardboard to the front part of the presser foot to level it and sew slowly until the needle is about to reach the cardboard.
 Adjust the cardboard to the front and repeat again if needed.”